menna890/harry-potter-flutter-app/README.md

 ├── presentation/     # Screens and widgets
 assets/               # Images and fonts
 ```
-*Tip: Use VS Code's "Tree View" screenshot for this section*

 ## 🤝 How to Contribute
 1. Fork the project